patelShas/nextjs-app01/NotesToSelf&Changelog.md

 ✅have your blog page grab it

 05-05-2025 Met previous goals.
 Tried out copilot and it was pretty useful.
 Next goal will be to set it up so that each markdown file can have its own page

+03-07-2025 Set up dynamic routing so that any blog post should point to a blog/slug thing.
+Currently though this doesn't lead to anything though. next steps the page should check if a matching post exists, otherwise create a default blog page (we don't see anything at that address., etc.) if matching post exists. grab title , info, details etc.
+If you can get this working the next step is actually filling in the details to this site... how do you decide what a side should look like?

+03-09-2025 Added in some functionality so that there will be a landing page for slugs that don't correspond to an actual post. next step is to make it grab content from the mrkdown posts.
+Done.
+Next step is too probably create real posts now instead of the dummy material.
+Then, come up with actual design for how this website ought to look.